Horse Vital Signs

 Temp ~ 99 - 101.5 F

-Capillary Refill Time ~ 2 Seconds (press the gums of a horse, pinch a humans finger nail)
+Capillary Refill Time ~ 2 Seconds (press the gums of a horse (similar to pinching a humans finger nail)

-Some items may include for a First Aide Kit:
+Some items to include in a First Aid Kit:

 ~ Vet Wrap

 ~ Hydrogen Peroxide